MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-elastic-tables.md

 ### Sending the session token

-The way that you send the session token in a read operation depends on whether you're using the software development kit (SDK) or Web API.
+The way that you send the session token in a read operation depends on whether you're using the SDK or Web API.

 #### [SDK for .NET](#tab/sdk)